ssrando/ssrando/hints/distributions/README.md

 - removed_items (Array of strings)
   - Prevents the specified item from being hinted for any hint type
 - dungeon_sots_limit (number)
-  - Limits the number of dungeon SotS hints that can be placed.
-They will attempt be replaced by a different SotS hint if a hint past the limit would be placed.
+  - Limits the number of dungeon SotS/Goal hints that can be placed.
+They will attempt be replaced by a different SotS/Goal hint if a hint past the limit would be placed.
 - dungeon_barren_limit (number)
   - Limits the number of barren dungeon hints that can be placed.
 They will attempt to be replaced by an overworld barren hint if another hint past the limit would be placed.
 - distribution (name: distribution_data (see below))